hufman/restful_rfcat/README.md

 RESTful-RfCat
 =============

 Several types of devices can easily be controlled by sending a radio command from a radio remote control.
 The [RfCat USB device](https://smile.amazon.com/dp/B01N3TR4AA/?tag=lumtubo-20&linkCode=as2&linkId=dd8f1d837836925830b5ac693eb5f60d) allows computers to transmit arbitrary radio commands, which RESTful-RfCat uses to provide a unified interface to send commands to a variety of devices.
+This can be used as a component in home automation systems such as OpenHAB or Home Assistant to gain control over these devices with Alexa or Apple Homekit.

 Features
 --------